 Obviously, any terrain that allows mud or water to overtop the mid-cut height means you end up with wet feet.
 But for crossing dewy fields, traversing scree slopes or tramping muddy footpaths and dusty trails, they do a good job of keeping out moisture and small pieces of debris, while also protecting from mud and muck.
 They also seem to be well-made, showing little signs of wear and tear even after a couple of months’ regular use.

-We particularly like the fact that they can be used with a wide range of footwear, from mid-cut hiking boots to lightweight trail running shoes.
+We particularly like the fact that they can be used with a wide range of footwear, from mid-cut hiking boots to the best trail running shoes.
 That actually makes them surprisingly versatile, so although they reach their limits in winter conditions, for the rest of the year round they’re a tempting option.

 All the latest inspiration, tips and guides to help you plan your next Advnture!